 Texas Relays was held for the first time as a men-only competition in 1925.
-It was initiated by University of Texas coach Clyde Littlefield and athletic director Theo Bellmont.
-Since 1969 women started to compete too.
+It was initiated by the University of Texas coach Clyde Littlefield and athletic director Theo Bellmont.
+In 1969 women started to compete too.
 In 1999 the Relays moved to Mike A. Myers Stadium.
-The Relays generate 8 million dollars for Austin businesses and community.
-The competition consists of The University and College Divisions that are open to schools that qualify.
+The Relays generate 8 million dollars for Austin businesses and communities.
+The competition consists of The University and College Divisions, which are open to schools that qualify.
 The High School Division is open to schools in the University Interscholastic League classes A, AA, AAA, AAAA.

 Tickets & parking